2 Tactics After Attending a Trade Show To Increase Sales

 These are the new accounts I’d like to target.
 My goal is much more direct as we discuss specific business opportunities.
-I typically like to set up my follow up meetings at the show so I already have it on the calendar.
+I like to schedule my follow up meetings at the show, so I already have it on the calendar.
 I will send a personal video email within a few days of the show, thanking them for their time and remind them of the talking points we discussed at the event, so they’re prepared during our phone call.

-The last group of people may or may not be business opportunities but they could be people who are your peers in the business.
-You may want to build a lasting relationship with them to bounce ideas or vent about problems you may both be facing.
+The last group of people may or may not be business opportunities.
+But they could be people who are your peers in the business.
+You may want to build a lasting relationship with them to bounce ideas or vent about problems.
 If you’re in the same city, asking for a recurring meeting might be a great way to build your network.
 You might also watch out for interesting articles you both find useful and shoot them an email about it from time to time.